-Some people will tell you that the EK9 Type R is untouchable.
-But with a little imagination, a thirst for power, and a keenness to do things properly, you can find the confidence to bring the performance screaming into the 21st century.
+Some people say that you shouldn’t modify the Honda Civic Type R EK9.
+But with a little imagination, a thirst for power, and a keenness to do things properly, you can turn these cars into something really special.

-There’s something about the EK9 Type R that can’t help but ensnare enthusiasts like sailors to Siren-infested rocks.
-“It was one of the original hot hatches, something just drew me to it,” confirms David Taylor, owner of the magnificent example you see artfully splayed across these pages.
+There’s something about the Civic Type R EK9 that can’t help but ensnare enthusiasts like sailors to Siren-infested rocks.
+“It was one of the original hot hatches, something just drew me to it,” confirms David Taylor, owner of the magnificent example you see artfully splayed below.
 “Even on video games when you had access to all these other wonderful cars, nope, for some reason I’d always end up buying the EK9!”

 This is what Torque GT do day-in-day-out, they only supply cars they’d be happy to own themselves, so after an exhaustive four-month search they found the perfect car for this discerning enthusiast.
 The pristine EK came mildly warmed-over with an unknown aftermarket manifold, Jasma sport cat and Mugen Twin-Loop exhaust, along with a funky dial overlay that made them glow neon blue.
-It also had some horrendous aftermarket taillights, but thankfully the stock ones were in the boot and were swapped on straight away!
+It also had some horrendous aftermarket taillights, but thankfully David found the stock ones in the boot.
+Needless to say, he promptly made the swap!

 Those itchy modding fingers soon saw a carbon bonnet arrive, followed by a set of coilovers after plenty of ribbing from mates about his 4×4 stance, then bucket seats and harnesses… and then a twist of fate saw the project spear off in an unexpected new direction.

 “In April 2012, my best friend, William Rennie, sadly passed away in a car accident,” David explains.
-“The week before he crashed, I’d talked to him about wanting to turbo the EK9, as I’d seen it online and thought that would be an epic project to do.
+“The week before he crashed, I’d talked to him about wanting to turbocharge the modified Honda Civic Type R EK9, as I’d seen it online and thought that would be an epic project to do.
 So I started planning, and after a few years I was finally in a position to do it without putting too much strain on all the other financial stuff we all have.
-The build started with the first purchase on 6th July 2017, the mapping was done and car was pretty much ready for daily use on the 7th March 2018.”
+The build started with the first purchase on 6th July 2017, and by 7th March 2018, the car was pretty much ready for daily use.”

-The crux of this seismic alteration was a donor B18C4 engine, sourced via JAPCOM in Glasgow (“Fraser McNeil is excellent to deal with, always polite and willing to go the extra mile for his customers,” David assures us), with the build-up being facilitated by Automek.
+The crux of this seismic alteration was a donor B18C4 engine, which David sourced via JAPCOM in Glasgow.
+“Fraser McNeil is excellent to deal with, always polite and willing to go the extra mile for his customers,” he assures us.
+Automek, meanwhile, helped to facilitate the actual build.
 These Glaswegian experts took care of everything from block-honing and head-skimming to assembly, with Andy Baird and his team offering full transparency throughout the build along with over a hundred photos so David could see everything they’d done.
 When it comes to having confidence in your engine, you can’t beat this sort of craftsmanship.

 The spec of the engine really is quite staggering: taking the B18C4 as a base (which you’d normally find residing beneath the bonnet of a UKDM VTi), that honed block has been stuffed with CP forged pistons and rings, Manley forged H-beam rods, King Racing crankshaft bearings and rod bearings, while the rakish crackle-red cam cover hides Brian Crower Stage 2 turbo cams and adjustable cam gear, along with Brian Crower steel valve springs and retainers.
-Skunk2 was the source of the Pro Series intake manifold and 70mm Pro throttle body, while the fuelling has been massively uprated via the means of a Walbro 255lph high-pressure fuel pump and iD1000 injectors.
-The whole toy-box is knocked into line by a Hondata S300 ECU, and the pièce de résistance – but of course – is that turbo.
+Skunk2 was the source of the Pro Series intake manifold and 70mm Pro throttle body, while the fueling has been massively uprated via the means of a Walbro 255lph high-pressure fuel pump and iD1000 injectors.
+A Hondata S300 ECU knocks the whole toy box into line, and the pièce de résistance – but of course – is that turbo.
 A TD05 twin-scroll, no less, sitting on a Race-Tech manifold with a Turbosmart 2011 BOV.

 B18C4 block and head, TD05 twin-scroll turbo, Race-Tech manifold, Turbosmart 2011 BOV, Brian Crower Stage 2 turbo cams and adjustable cam gear, Brian Crower steel valve springs and retainers, Skunk2 Pro Series intake manifold, Skunk2 70mm Pro throttle body, CP forged 81.5mm pistons and rings, ARP head/main studs, Manley forged H-beam rods, King Racing crankshaft bearings and rod bearings, ACT Prolite flywheel, ARP flywheel bolts, iD1000 injectors, Hondata S300 ECU, Walbro 255lph high-pressure fuel pump, Action Clutch Stage 4 cerametallic clutch, stock EK9 gearbox with MFactory forged race final drive – 4.71

-7×15-inch WORK Meister S1 2-piece wheels – gunmetal grey with polished lips (ET35 R-disk front, ET40 A-disk rear), 195/50 Yokohama Advan Neova AD08R tyres, MeisterR Zeta-CRD coilovers, Wilwood Midilite 4-pot brakes, braided lines
+7×15-inch WORK Meister S1 2-piece wheels – gunmetal grey with polished lips (ET35 R-disk front, ET40 A-disk rear), 195/50 Yokohama Advan Neova AD08R tires, MeisterR Zeta-CRD coilovers, Wilwood Midilite 4-pot brakes, braided lines

 Bride Zeta III seats, Takata Black 4-point harnesses, Nardi Deep Corn Black suede steering wheel with red stitching, NRG snap-off boss, Safety Devices half-’cage, APEX’i AVC-R boost controller, AEM oil pressure gauge, AEM wideband AFR gauge

-Championship White EK9, carbon fibre bonnet and front wings lacquered with purple flake
+Championship White EK9, carbon fiber bonnet and front wings lacquered with purple flake